f5devcentral/adc-telemetry-based-autoscaling/README.md

 ### Configuring Alerts

 The AF service currently supports alerts received from the following TS consumers: **Splunk**, **Elastic Watcher/Kibana**, **Azure Log Analytics**, and **default**.
-The AlertForwarder service will accept any provider's alert using the below default webook body.
+The AlertForwarder service will accept any provider's alert with the below default webook format.
 At a minium, the message payload must inculde the BIG-IP hostname field, (*hostname*).
 For guidance on configuring sample alerts refer to the relevant consumer (*"vendor"*) folder located in the *'ts_consumers'* directory.

 **Sample default webook POST body**
 -  Scale BIG-IP cluster